finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 > NestedAggregationResponse GetNestedAggregation (string scope, string code, AggregationRequest aggregationRequest = null)

-[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group, as nested
+[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group, as nested                Deprecated: Endpoint is being retired.
+The nested functionality is supported on the valuation endpoint through use of an 'include subtotals' flag.

 Aggregate data sourced from the specified portfolio or portfolio group into a nested structure.
 Data is nested following the group-by specifications.